Sjord/Sjord.github.io/_posts/2016-08-29-kayako-xss.md

 date: 2016-08-29
 ---

 In the Kayako helpdesk software, customers can submit tickets which staff can then view and answer.
-In this feature there is XSS possible in the ticket title.
+In this feature there is  a XSS vulnerability in the ticket title.
 This post describes how I found that vulnerability.

 ## Checking escape functionality